Capacitor vs React Native (2025): Which Is Better for Your App?

 • Deep Platform Access: While both have plugins, React Native’s architecture is often a better choice for apps that need deep and continuous access to platform-specific APIs.

 The trade-off, of course, is a steeper learning curve and a significant hit to code reuse with the web.
 You can share some of your business logic, but the entire UI layer is specific to React Native's component ecosystem.
-At the end of the day, the Capacitor vs React Native decision often comes down to this core choice: Do you want the universal portability of the web, or the high-fidelity performance of native rendering?

 This is where the rubber meets the road.
 All the architectural theory about Capacitor vs React Native comes down to one question: how does the app actually feel in a user's hands?
 While benchmarks give us numbers, real-world experience is what truly matters.

-The Modern WebView Advantage
+The modern WebView advantage#

 Performance Metric